 Celebrities are fond of name dropping, to make it clear that they know the most famous of the famous.
 But there is a whole other type of 'name dropping' that many celebrities have indulged in to give themselves a leg up on being famous themselves.
-Many celebrities have changed their names for one reason or another, and their original names might surprise you.
+Many celebrities have changed their names for one reason or another, and their original names may surprise you.

 As for her first name, Whoopi says that people used to tell her she was like a whoopee cushion, because 'if you get a little gassy, you've got to let it go'.
 So she put the two names together, became Whoopi Goldberg, and became a star.

-The story goes that, in school, he was given the nickname 'Bono Vox', which is the Latin meaning for 'good voice'.
+The story goes as in school, he was given the nickname 'Bono Vox', the Latin meaning for 'good voice'.
 He later shortened it to just Bono, and the rest is history.
 As for Seal, his story is even more dramatic.
 His real name reflects his Nigerian lineage―Seal Henry Olusegun Olumide Adeola Samuel.
 It's not really a big mystery why he shortened his name!

-Michael Caine, one of the most celebrated film stars around the world, was born Maurice Joseph Micklewhite.
+Michael Caine, one of the most celebrated film stars was born Maurice Joseph Micklewhite.
 He first wanted to change his stage name to Michael Scott, but then he learned that another actor was already using that name.
-He was on the phone with his agent, who was pressing him to come up with a name.
+He was on the phone with his agent, pressing him to come up with a name.

 Hollywood legend heartthrob Cary Grant wasn't always known by such a sexy name.
 Born Archibald Alexander Leach, he wanted to escape his upbringing in the English working class, so he ran away from home.
 He joined a traveling troupe of acrobats and comedians, and ended up in Hollywood.

 Millions of trendy fashion plates the world over are thankful that they don't have to wear 'a Lifshitz gown' to special events.
 And Marilyn Manson probably wouldn't have been nearly as intimidating wearing black lipstick if his name was still Brian Hugh Warner.

 All of these celebrities clearly had good enough reasons for changing their names.
 But the celebrity with the best reason of all is entertainer Charo.
 Her official name is María Rosario Pilar Martínez Molina Moquiere de les Esperades Santa Ana Romanguera y de la Najosa Rasten.